AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 To understand what multisampling is and how it works into solving the aliasing problem we first need to delve a bit further into the inner workings of OpenGL's rasterizer.

 The rasterizer is the combination of all algorithms and processes that sit between your final processed vertices and the fragment shader.
 The rasterizer takes all vertices belonging to a single primitive and transforms this to a set of fragments.
+Vertex coordinates can theoretically have any coordinate, but fragments can't since they are bound by the resolution of your screen.
+There will almost never be a one-on-one mapping between vertex coordinates and fragments, so the rasterizer has to determine in some way what fragment/screen-coordinate each specific vertex will end up at.